Dangerously in Love

-Dangerously in Love is the debut solo studio album by American singer Beyoncé.
+Dangerously in Love is the debut solo studio album by American singer and songwriter Beyoncé.
 It was released on June 20, 2003, by Columbia Records and Music World Entertainment.
+The album was produced by Beyoncé herself, alongside Missy Elliott, The Neptunes, Scott Storch, and Kanye West, among others.
+The album also features guest appearances from Elliott and Beyoncé's fianceé Jay-Z, alongside Sean Paul, Big Boi of Outkast, Sleepy Brown, and Luther Vandross, with international editions including vocals from Vanness Wu and IAM.
+Musically, the album is a mixture of uptempo tracks and ballads, all of which are primarily R&B songs, while also incorporating elements of soul, hip hop and Arabic music.

 During the recording of Destiny's Child's third studio album Survivor (2001), the group announced that each member would produce solo albums.
 Recording sessions for Dangerously in Love took place from March 2002 to March 2003 at various recording studios, during the group's hiatus.
 As the executive producer of the album, Beyoncé took a wider role in its production, co-writing a majority of the songs, choosing which ones to produce and sharing ideas on mixing and mastering.
-Although she remained discreet about her interpretation of the album's songs, their underlying meanings were attributed by media outlets as an allusion to her intimate relationship with rapper Jay-Z. Musically, the album is a mixture of uptempo tracks and ballads, all of which are primarily R&B songs, while also incorporating elements of soul, hip hop and Arabic music.
+Although she remained discreet about her interpretation of the album's songs, their underlying meanings were attributed by media outlets as an allusion to her intimate relationship with rapper, Jay-Z.